dcmjs-org/dcmjs/README.md

 <div align="center">
   <h1>dcmjs</h1>
   <p>JavaScript implementation of DICOM manipulation.
-This code is an outgrowth of several efforts to implement web applications for medical imaging.</p>
+This code is an outgrowth of several efforts to implement web applications for medical imaging.  the package should also work fine on node.</p>
 </div>

 <hr />